top of page

 David Ogens

 David Ogens graduated college at Lowell Technology Institute majoring in Engineering.
-He then received a certificate to teach Industrial Arts and earned a MA in Technology Education at Montclair University.
-He spent the last 7 years of his career at the brand new East Orange Campus High School (Old Upsala College) as the Technology Coordinator/Computer Teacher.
-He also taught various computer courses at the Adult School in West Caldwell.
-David has been involved with computers since the late 1970’s and is knowledgeable with both Macs and PCs platforms.
-Dave's FILL courses include "How to Use Your IPad and IPod," "Navigating the Internet," and the "FILL Film Discussion Group.”
+He then earned a certificate to teach Industrial Arts and later receiving a MA in Technology Education at Montclair University.
+He spent the last 7 years of his career at the brand new East Orange Campus High School (Old Upsala College) as the Technology Coordinator/Computer Teacher having specialized in both Apple and Windows platforms.
+Dave's FILL courses include the "FILL Film Discussion Group” and “FILL Music and Lyric Appreciation.”
+His love of film started in the late 60's with weekly trips into NYC to see the independent and Italian movies.
+Along with his wife Dawn, they are tody big movie goers who still believe there is nothing like seeing a film on the big screen.
+Similarity his love of music and listening to the lyrics also started with the British invasion of the 60's and has never let up.
 He was the 2023 FILL Instructor of the Year.

 Charlie Pomel